 Australian Prime Minister and Key Global Officials Join The IASP 31st World Congress Opening Proceedings

+“The years ahead of us will show whether the accountability set by these targets will be translated into corresponding action and resources to save lives worldwide.”

-IASP World Congress is the primary global collaborative opportunity for expert thinking related to suicide and suicide prevention.
-Opening proceedings urge for greater awareness, reform and investment and aim to set a precedent for four days of specialist exchange bringing together academics, researchers, practitioners, those with lived experience, diverse backgrounds, and innovators associated with suicide prevention efforts.
+The IASP World Congress is the primary global collaborative opportunity for expert thinking related to suicide and suicide prevention.
+We welcome three full virtual days including keynote sessions covering topics such as: Suicide in Boys & Men, Lived Experience, Female Suicide & Self-Harm, Workplace, Loneliness & Disconnectedness, Covid-19, Children & Adolescents, Community and Implementation.

-The congress takes place virtually, hosted from Australia from 21st – 24th September 2021.
+The congress is taking place virtually, hosted from Australia from 21st – 24th September 2021.

 Media Passes are available on request.
 Email communications@iasp.info